Johan Botha (tenor): Life and career

 He died of liver cancer on 8 September 2016 at the age of 51.
 At the time of his death Botha lived in Vienna, Austria, with his wife Sonja and two sons.
+A black flag was flown by the Vienna State Opera as a sign of mourning.
 He was buried at the Vienna Central Cemetery.

 Recordings

 Johan Botha is the most recorded South African opera singer in history: